AdobeDocs/experience-cloud.en/help/experience-rollouts/guides/feature-flags/create-cross-team-feature-group.md

 ## Prerequisites {#prerequisites}

+Before creating a cross-team feature group, confirm the following:

 * You have access to the console — see [Log in to the console](../console/log-in-to-the-console.md)
 * You belong to a team and your application is onboarded
 * You have the **Feature Admin** role — see [User roles](../teams/user-roles.md)